kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ### Upgrade / Downgrade Strategy

-While the feature is in Alpha, there is no change if cluster administrators want to keep on using command line flags.
+There is no change if cluster administrators want to keep on using command line flags.

-When the feature goes to Beta/GA or the cluster administrators want to configure authorizers using a config file, they need to make sure the config file exists before upgrading the cluster.
-Similarly when downgrading clusters, they would need to add the flags back to their bootstrap mechanism.
+If the cluster administrators wants to configure authorizers using a config file, they need to make sure the config file exists before upgrading the cluster.
+When downgrading clusters, they would need to switch their invocation back to use flags.

 ### Version Skew Strategy

-Not applicable.
+Not applicable, authorizers are configured per API server.

 ## Production Readiness Review Questionnaire